kadirbalalan/automated_gsc_reports/README.md

 The result is a weekly HTML email report that shows exactly what is happening with your SEO performance, down to the last click.

-### Report Example

-Here is a look at the final output delivered via email.
-It features a modern, dark-mode design emphasizing growth metrics.

 ![Weekly GSC Report Output](weekly_gsc_reports_image.png)